hdShang/arxiv-daily/docs/cs-CL/2025-08-10/papers/250810036v1-reflect-then-learn-active-prompting-for-information-extraction-guide.md

 ---
 layout: default
-title: Reflect then Learn: Active Prompting for Information Extraction Guided by Introspective Confusion
+title: "Reflect then Learn: Active Prompting for Information Extraction Guided by Introspective Confusion"
 ---

 # Reflect then Learn: Active Prompting for Information Extraction Guided by Introspective Confusion